Ritikesh87/industrial-production-optimization/README.md

 # Industrial-Scale Production & Distribution Optimization
+**Optimizing industrial production and supply chain operations with Pyomo & Python.**
 This project models a large-scale **production and distribution optimization** problem using **Pyomo** and **Gurobi**.

 ## Problem Overview